The NMA Foundation presents Eric Peter’s Car Review, a weekly Saturday feature on the NMA blog.

 While it’s similar in general shape/layout to those rivals, the Forester’s the only one of the bunch that comes standard with all-wheel-drive and a horizontally opposed engine (cylinders laid flat, in pairs, “boxing” each other across a common crankshaft).
-This layout has a number of objective advantages over traditional (upright) engines — and Subaru’s street cred as being one of the first major automakers to mass-market all-wheel-drive is another point of difference between the Forester and its competition.
+This layout has a number of objective advantages over traditional (upright) engines.

-The Forester is one of an increasingly dwindling number of small crossover SUVs that’s available with a manual transmission (the Mazda’s one of the very few others that also still does).
+The Forester is one of an increasingly dwindling number of crossover SUVs that’s still available with a manual transmission.
+Almost all the others are automatic-only.

 Boxer engines — two of them, your choice (turbo’d or not).
 Several competitors offer just one engine (and none of them are boxer engines).

 Class-leading cargo capacity.

 Models with the standard 2.5 liter engine are on the slow-pokey side.

 Models with the 2.0 engine are on the thirsty side.